 Adjust your mowing height

 Gradually reduce your mowing height as winter approaches, but avoid cutting the grass too short.
-For cool-season grasses, aim to keep the height around 2 to 3 inches to maintain a balance that prevents matting under snow, which can lead to snow mould, while still providing enough blade length to sustain photosynthesis.
 Avoid scalping the lawn, as this can expose the crowns of the grass plants to frost, increasing the risk of damage.
-The final mow should be slightly shorter than the usual height, around 1.5 inches, to improve airflow and sunlight penetration while still protecting the grass.

 Fertilise with a winter fertiliser